DoonMad/Memory-Game/readme.md

 ## Features
 - **Dynamic Themes**: Each level has a unique color theme (e.g., green for easy, orange for medium, red for hard).
 - **Performance Tracking**: Tracks the best time, fewest moves, and misses for every level.
-- **Responsive Design**: Adapts to various screen sizes for a seamless user experience.
 - **Levels**: Three levels of increasing difficulty with more cards at higher levels.
 - **Reset and Next Level Buttons**: Restart the current level or advance to the next level.